 Military Veterans, Don Schumacher Racing team make first brain pledges to Project Enlist

-At a press conference announcing the launch of Project Enlist, CLF was proud to be joined by the first group of pledges to Project Enlist, including Infinite Hero Foundation spokesperson and NHRA mainstay Gary Linfoot, former Marine Michael Wilson, and retired NAVY SEALS Jason Redman, Alexander Oliver, and Morgan Luttrell, who currently serves as Senior Advisor for Veterans Relations at the U.S. Department of Energy.
+The first group of pledges to Project Enlist was an historic one.
+Infinite Hero Foundation spokesperson and NHRA mainstay Gary Linfoot, former Marine Michael Wilson, and retired NAVY SEALS Jason Redman, Alexander Oliver, and Morgan Luttrell, who currently serves as Senior Advisor for Veterans Relations at the U.S. Department of Energy, all took the pledge.